RAMAKRISHNA MISSION SHILPAVIDYALAYA

-Amidst the serene and tranquil surroundings of Belur Math, adjacent to the bank of river Ganga stands one of the oldest institutions of Ramakrishna Mission, giving shape to Swami Vivekananda’s ideas and ideals by imparting technical vision education for the last hundred years.
+Amidst the serene and tranquil surroundings of Belur Math, adjacent to the bank of river Ganga stands one of the oldest institutions of Ramakrishna Mission, giving shape to Swami Vivekananda’s ideas and ideals by imparting vocational education for the last hundred years.

 Of the many plans which Swami Vivekananda had for the upliftment and betterment of his countrymen, one was his message of man-making education.
 He envisioned that education, by which character is formed, mental strength is increased, the intellect is expanded and by which one can stand upon one’s own feet.
 Special emphasis was laid by him on technical education, as one of the means for making our youth self-reliant, manly and resourceful.
 Swamiji said in his speeches and writings:

 “The ideal therefore, is that we must have the education of our country, spiritual and secular, in our own hands and it must be on national lines through national methods as far as practicable.”

 The first and foremost task in India is the propagation of education and spirituality among the masses.
 It is impossible for hungry men to become spiritual unless food is provided for them.
 Hence our permanent duty lies in showing them new ways of food supply.
 Swami Vivekananda says :

 “We need technical education and all else which may develop the industries so that men instead of seeking for service may earn enough to provide for them and save something against rainy day.”